 - Confirm installation

 - Sign into Opatch agent

 You will start seeing the number of available updates on the dashboard upon signing in to the agent.

 - Patch applied for the CVE-2021-34484 Vulnerability

 Click on the ‘PATCH WAS APPLIED’ tiles to see the patch was applied for the CVE-2021-34484 Vulnerability.

-We hope this post will help you in knowing how to fix CVE-2021-34484, a new zero-day Local Privilege Escalation vulnerability.
+We hope this post would help you in knowing how to fix CVE-2021-34484, a new zero-day Local Privilege Escalation vulnerability.
 Thanks for reading this threat post.
 Please share this post and help to secure the digital world.
 Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.

 We have some computer accessory recommendations that we think you’ll find useful.
 These are products we’ve personally selected that we believe are must-haves for any computer.
 Take a moment to look through the list – you can click on any item to view more details or purchase it directly from Amazon.
 Whether you’re just getting started with your computer or looking to expand its capabilities, we’re confident you’ll find something helpful among our top picks.
 Let us know if you have any other questions!

 Declaimer: The below products contain affiliate links.
 We may receive a small commission if you purchase through these links at no additional cost to you.
 You can read our full affiliate disclosure here.